linode/docs-cloud-projects/apps/manual-kafka-cluster/README.md

 ### Consume Messages

 Consuming a message exactly the same procedure as above.
-Ensure that the `comsume.py` is updated to **REPLACE_ME** with the IP address to one of your Kafka nodes.
+Ensure that the `comsume.py` is updated to **REPLACE_ME** with the hostname of one of your Kafka nodes.
 Once that is complete, you can run the consumer script:

 ```
 python3 consume.py